-Additional important housing information and deadlines are available from the Office of Student Life.
-Housing forms are available online via the Residential Portal, also linked from the OSL website noted above.
+Additional important housing information and deadlines are available from the Dean of Students Office.
+Housing forms are available online via the Residential Portal, also linked from the DSO website noted above.
 Students can log into the portal to complete the following forms: Housing Cancellation, Returning Student Application, InterHouse Transfer Request, Dudley Co-Op Relocation Form, and Request for Dudley House Affiliation.

 - Housing Constitution

 - Lottery Tool (Open noon April 3rd until 11:59pm April 9th)